tjstein/tjstein.com/_posts/2011-09-16-running-wordpress-on-heroku-and-amazon-rds.markdown

     --ec2-security-group-owner-id 098166147350
 {% endhighlight %}

 Now we can begin building the application layer.
-Since we're going to be using Git for version control, I'd suggest cloning WordPress from Mark Jaquith's <a href="https://github.com/markjaquith/WordPress" target="_new">GitHub</a> repository; it is synced from Automattic's SVN repository every 30 minutes, including branches and tags:
+Since we're going to be using Git for version control, I'd suggest cloning WordPress from the <a href="https://github.com/WordPress" target="_new">GitHub</a> repository; it is synced from Automattic's SVN repository every 15 minutes, including branches and tags:

 {% highlight bash %}
-git clone git://github.com/markjaquith/WordPress.git
+git clone git://github.com/WordPress/WordPress.git
 cd WordPress
 {% endhighlight %}